hhicks658/html-css-relearn-website/README.md

  - Basic Html structure--- Demonstrates how to set up a simple webpage using elements like html, head, body,and more.
  - Text Formatting---Examples of headings, paragraphs. bold/italic text, and lists

+- Linking and Images –-- Shows how to add hyperlinks and insert images into a webpage.

+- Basic CSS Styling --– Applies color, font styles, spacing, and borders to HTML elements.

+- Inline, Internal, and External CSS –-- Covers different ways to apply CSS.

+Organized Layout – Clean file structure with folders for HTML, CSS, and assets

 ## Getting Started